-1. Not following the strategic direction of the organisation
+1. Not following the strategic direction of the organization

-It is crucial to make sure you choose a project for a process that the organisation is going to be fully behind.
-You do this by making sure you are fully aware of your organisation’s strategic objectives.
-You then make sure the Six Sigma project you choose is linked into these strategic objectives.
+It is crucial to make sure you choose a project for a process that the organization is going to be fully behind.
+You do this by making sure you are fully aware of your organization’s strategic objectives.
+You then make sure the Six Sigma project you choose is linked to these strategic objectives.

-Choosing your project this way will also ensure that you get the project support you need from those sitting in the upper management levels, since they will recognise the importance of the project to their set objectives.
+Choosing your project this way will also ensure that you get the project support you need from those sitting in the upper management levels since they will recognize the importance of the project to their set objectives.

 2. Not engaging the process owner

 When you start a Six Sigma project, put simply, it is to improve a process.
-You therefore have to make sure the process owner is fully on board with the project.
-You need to make sure the project has been sold to them and they realise how it will help their process.
+You, therefore, have to make sure the process owner is fully on board with the project.
+You need to make sure the project has been sold to them and they realize how it will help their process.
 If you do not do this, you may find they become obstructive and your access to the process will be limited.